 Sustainable Drainage Approval Body - No objection.
 Advise that SAB approval is needed.
 Natural Resources Wales - No response received to date.

 Dwr Cymru/Welsh Water - No objection subject to conditions.
 Dyfed Archaeological Trust - No response received to date.

 Dyfed Powys Police (Secure by Design) - No response received to date.
+All representations can be viewed in full on our website.

 Summary of Public Representations

 The application was the subject of notification by way of site notices and publication in the local newspaper.

 No responses have been received to date.